ayhon/PIL-4/notes.md

 The function `type()` returns an objects type's name as a string

-# Chapter 2 - Interlude, The Eight-Queen puzzle
+# Chapter 2 - Interlude: The Eight-Queen puzzle
 ```lua
 N = 8 -- board size